ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 done all this for a girl whom he could neither regard nor esteem.
 Her heart did whisper that he had done it for her.
-But it was a hope shortly checked by other considerations, and she soon felt that even her vanity was insufficient, when required to depend on his affection for her--for a woman who had already refused him--as able to overcome a sentiment so natural as abhorrence against relationship with Wickham.
+But it was a hope shortly checked by other considerations, and she soon felt that even her vanity was insufficient, when required to depend on his affection for her -- for a woman who had already refused him -- as able to overcome a sentiment so natural as abhorrence against relationship with Wickham.
 Brother-in-law of Wickham!
 Every kind of pride must revolt from the connection.
 He had, to be sure, done much.
 She was ashamed to think how much.
 But he had